written by Evrard Gatana

 Measuring Your Season

-After finishing work, I went for an evening walk.
-When I returned, I sat on the veranda to relax, enjoying the cool breeze.
-In front of the house, a beautiful tree caught my eye, its leaves preparing to fall.
-The crisp air signaled that autumn had arrived, and soon winter would follow.
+After work I went for a walk.
+Then I sat on the veranda to relax in the cool breeze.
+In front of the house a tree stood before my eyes with its leaves about to fall.
+The chill in the air meant autumn was here and winter would be soon.

-I was reminded of the words of King Solomon in Ecclesiastes: “There is a time for everything, and a season for every activity under the heavens.”
+I thought of summer when the trees were full of life.
+Every season-summer or fall-is beautiful.
+I thought of the natural cycle of life and how our lives also have seasons: birth, childhood, puberty, maturity, old age and then death.
+I thought of King Solomon in Ecclesiastes: “There is a time for everything, and a season for every activity under the heavens.”

 Story III